suhlig/blink1-concourse/README.markdown

 # blink1-concourse

-Use a Blink1 device to indicate whether there are broken builds.
+Indicate broken builds in a [Concourse](https://concourse-ci.org/) pipeline using a [Blink1](https://blink1.thingm.com/) device.

-For a given Concourse team (TODO pipeline or job), get the status of the latest build of each job (grouped by pipeline).
-For each failed job, let the Blink1 device blink red once (TODO green if it is good, blue if pending etc).
+For a given Concourse target (TODO pipeline or job), get the status of the latest build of each job (grouped by pipeline).
+Then, for each failed job, let the Blink1 device blink red once (TODO green if it is good, blue if pending etc).

+# Develop

+1. Clone the project
+1. Run `scripts/setup` to install dependencies
+1. Run `scripts/build` in order to build the binary.
+Find it in `bin`.

+For continuous development, use `scripts/iterate`.